Super Seven

 Located high upon the cliff top is the palace which is home to the oldest monarchy in the world.

-It's a private residence, so only open to the public at certain times of the year, so check the website beforehand if you want to go inside.
+It's a private residence and only open to the public at certain times of the year, so check the website beforehand if you want to go inside.
 In my opinion, even the outside is worth a look.
-I'd definitely recommend timing your visit with the changing of the guards that takes place at 11:55am daily.
+I'd definitely recommend timing your visit with the changing of the guards which takes place daily at 11:55am.

 Regarded as one of the oldest aquariums in the world and has a pretty cool location to go with it.
 Located 90 metres above the ocean in Le Rocher, which gives a dramatic setting.
-There's three separate aquariums within the building, but your entrance ticket covers all of them.
+There's three separate aquariums within the building and the entrance ticket covers them all.
 The breakdown of Tropical Aquarium, Mediterranean Aquarium, and Shark Lagoon means there's something for everyone.
-There's some rare marine life and a decent restaurant on the roof terrace, which offers a great view of the shoreline.
+There's some rare marine life and a decent restaurant on the roof terrace, which offers a great views of the shoreline.

 Les Jardins Saint-Martin

 This small botanical garden is located next to the aquarium, so you can definitely tie the two in together.
 The garden extends around the Le Rocher coastline and has benches where you can sit and relax.
-It's free entry, so worth a look while you're in the area.
+It's free entry with a very pleasant and relaxed vibe.

 Cathedral

-The cathedral is quite modern when compared to others, as it was built between 1875-1884.
+The cathedral was built between 1875-1884, so definitely modern when compared to many.
 If you're there on a Sunday from September through to June, it's worth noting that the local choir sing mass at 10am.
-Free entry and in the same direction as both Les Jardins Saint-Martin and the Aquarium, so tie it all in together.
+Free entry and in the same direction as both Les Jardins Saint-Martin and the Aquarium.

 Japanese Garden

-This one is for car lovers and offers a chance to view the Prince of Monaco's vintage cars.
+This one is for car lovers and offers a unique chance to view the Prince of Monaco's vintage car collection.
 Located on the Terraces of Fontvieille, which is one of the trendiest neighbourhoods in Monaco.
 There's almost 100 cars in total, and also 6 historic coaches.

 Accommodation Advice

-A simple solution is to stay in Nice and take one of the regular buses into Monaco.
-The bus ride itself is stunning, especially sitting on the right side of the bus.
-In terms of a Nice (the French city) hotel, I stayed at Hotel Univers.
-It's located in the heart of the city and within easy reach of the Monaco bus stop.
+There's regular buses into Monaco every day, and the bus ride itself is stunning.
+Be sure to sit on the right side of the bus.
+In terms of a hotel pick, I stayed at Hotel Univers.
+It's mid-range, located in the heart of the city and within easy reach of the bus stop.

 Food Factor

-The Starbucks in Monaco is not to be missed.
-I doubt there's many Starbucks cafes in the world offering views like this one.
-Located just above the Ni Box and within walking distance to Jardin Japonais.
+Never thought I'd recommend a Starbucks, but this one is not to be missed.
+Potentially, the best Starbucks view in the world.
+Located just above the Ni Box and within walking distance to the Japanese Garden.
 Okay, so the coffee is the same as from any Starbucks, but the outdoor terrace and views are amazing!

 Good Guide